phulin/bean-hccs/README.md

 The script is fine to run twice; if it breaks somewhere, fix the problem manually and then the script should start where it left off.
 I have tested it, but not extensively, so please understand that this code is not at the same quality level as autoscend.
 It may very well mess up spectacularly, and it has done so at times in my runs.
 You have been warned.

-You'll need to set up moods named "hccs" (for most leveling combats) and "hccs-early" (for early leveling, before you have much MP).
+You'll need to set up a mood named "hccs" with whatever you have (+ML, +stats, +mainstat) for leveling combats.

 The script follows this rough plan (list skips some steps):
 - Ascend Sauceror/Wallaby.
 No pet needed if you have Pizza Cube, as the script will pizza for fam equipment.
 You can take the astral mask if you want to save one and a third turns on the item test and you aren't capping that test already.